 It runs from the Alps to the Rhone that divides it from Occitania.
 In the north, it borders the Auvergne-Rhône-Alpes region.

 Provence is located on the border with Italy, specifically with Liguria and Piedmont, so it is easy to reach, especially from the coastal side with the motorway leading from Genoa to France.

 Although people often think of Provence as the Arles region, as soon as we cross the border we are already in the region.

 The most important cities in Provence are:

 Provence when to go

-Looking at the Provence Map you can see how it is composed of six departments: Alpes de Haute-Provence (04, Alpes-de-Haute-Provence); High Alps (05, Hautes-Alpes); Maritime Alps (06, Alpes-Maritimes); Mouths of the Rhone (13, Bouches-du-Rhône); Varo (83, Var); Vaucluse (84) and also includes the Principality of Monaco.
+Looking at the Map of Provence, one can see that it is composed of six departments: Alpes de Haute Provence (04, Alpes-de-Haute-Provence); High Alps (05, Hautes-Alpes); Maritime Alps (06, Alpes-Maritimes); Bouches du Rhone (13, Bouches-du-Rhône); Var (83, Var); Vaucluse (84) and also includes the Principality of Monaco.

 Visiting Provence by car is the best way, if not the only way, not to miss even one of its wonders.

-Very often we have always been more than 6 people, so, for our tour of Provence by car, we opted to rent a 9-seater minibus DISCOVER HOW TO RENT A MACHINE.
-If you rent a minibus, make sure that the air conditioning system has a good distribution throughout the vehicle to avoid freezing in the front seats and still suffer the heat in the back seats especially in very hot summers.
+Very often we were always more than 6 people, so for our tour of Provence by car, we opted to hire a 9-seater minibus LEARN HOW TO RENT A CAR.
+If you hire a minivan, make sure that the air conditioning system has a good distribution throughout the vehicle to avoid freezing in the front seats and still suffering the heat in the back seats especially in very hot summers.